Samurai Shodown: Adaptations

-The first anime OVA, the two-part Spirits 2: Asura Zanmaeden, serves as a preface to the events of Samurai Shodown 64: Warriors Rage.
+The first OVA, the two-part Spirits 2: Asura Zanmaeden, serves as a preface to the events of Samurai Shodown 64: Warriors Rage.
 Character designs were done by Aoi Nanase, a longtime fan of SNK.
 Unlike most game-based anime, the voices were supplied by the same actors as in the game.
-It is relatively obscure, never having been released in the U.S., and the prospect of licensing is dim at best, as it offers no introduction to any of the characters, assuming (not unreasonably) that anyone watching it is likely to be familiar with the series and its cast already.
+It is relatively obscure, never having been released overseas, and the prospect of licensing is dim at best, as it offers no introduction to any of the characters, assuming (not unreasonably) that anyone watching it is likely to be familiar with the series and its cast already.
 The story mainly revolves on Nakoruru and her humanistic ideals: she believes that anyone with a heart has the right to live peacefully.
 Shiki, though apparently free from Yuga's influence, is recognized as a threat for the sorcerer's return and it was through Nakoruru's reasonings that previously saved her life from Haohmaru.
 Nakoruru finds her and then struggles to peacefully defend her from her pursuers, which include Haohmaru, Galford, and Asura.
 Though torn because of her morals and pacifistic nature, Nakoruru eventually agrees to draw her blade and fight for those who need protecting.
 Despite being wounded in his final skirmish with Nakoruru, Asura stabs Shiki and they both sink into a portal to the underworld.
 Making peace with her blood-thirsty alter ego, the Ainu priestess leaves Kamui Kotan, hoping to find news of Shiki's safety.

-The second 30-minute OVA, Nakoruru ~Ano hito kara no okurimono~, centers around the Nakoruru ADV game, again using Nakoruru as the main heroine.
+The second 30-minute OVA, Nakoruru ~Ano hito kara no okurimono~, centers around the Nakoruru ADV game (released only in Japan), again using Nakoruru as the main heroine.
 Character designs were done by Yasuomi Umetsu, who is best known for his work in Mezzo Forte and Kite.
 The events of the story are meant to take place during the time of peace between the first and second games of the series.
 The story introduces her childhood friends, Yamtamu and Manari, along with her younger sister, Rimururu, and the relentless enigma, Rera.
 Nakoruru, though glad that there is serenity, experiences several premonitions of devastation and is haunted by the thought of further bloodshed.
 The climax of the episode has Nakoruru protecting a deer from a rock slide, implied to be caused by evil entities.
 For undisclosed reasons, the OVA never released another episode and the story remains unfinished.